Optimal Acceptance of Incompatible Kidneys: Structural Results

 \end{defassump}

-\Autoref{h-based-con3} states that as patient health $h$ increases, the ``distance'' between distributions $\H(\cdot|h)$ and $\Q(\cdot|h)$ decreases.
-Thus, \Autoref{h-based-con3} can be interpreted as that the transplantation failure has greater impact on a healthier patient.
-This condition can be justified if we represent the patient state directly by the EPTS score (See Appendix \ref{appendb} for more details).
+\Cref{h-based-con3} states that as patient state $h$ increases, the ``distance'' between distributions $\H(\cdot|h)$ and $\Q(\cdot|h)$ decreases.
+In particular, \Cref{h-based-con3} implies that transplantation failure has a larger impact on a healthier patient, e.g., an unsuccessful transplant will result in a substantial increase in EPTS score for a low-EPTS patient, as shown in \Cref{EPTS-evolve,EPTS-fail}.

 \begin{defthm} Under \Cref{transplant-reward-dis,wait-reward-dis,desenfail-dis,markovifr-dis,diffifr-dis,mono-k-assump,h-based-con1,h-based-con2,h-based-con3}, there exists a \textit{patient-based} control limit optimal policy, i.e., there exists an optimal control limit function $H^*(k,m)$, such that for any fixed $k$ and $m$, it is optimal to accept the kidney offer if and only if the patient state $h>H^*(k,m)$. \end{defthm}